Splitting Schemes for Coupled Differential Equations: Block Schur-Based Approaches and Partial Jacobi Approximation: Convergence analysis of relaxed splitting schemes

-which gives the rate of convergence \cref{eq:monolithic_rate}. \end{proof} To recover the classical $\ell$-scheme stabilisations where $\LL=\ell\Id$, we have $\varepsilon_\LL=0$ and $\alpha_\LL=\|\LL\|=\ell>0$.
-We observe that $\varepsilon_\LL$ penalises the rate of convergence and that $\ell\Id$ is the optimal operator for stabilisation.
-This is because in this analysis we have not exploited the structure of the operator $\LL$ but simply used its coercivity and continuity.
-This result, therefore, cannot fully explain the advantages of using more complex relaxation operators such as the Schur-based factorisations.
-Nevertheless, this allows us to ensure its convergence. \begin{remark}{The case of $\LL=0$ is included in the scheme above by including $\LL$ in the definition of $\Ai$ and $\Ae$ and presenting the monolithic splitting scheme without emphasising the stabilising term connected to $L$.
-Nevertheless, this would not allow to apply the theorem above, and for many practical applications it is helpful to have an explicit extra term to stabilise the splitting.} \end{remark}
+with the minimiser of the contraction rate being again the equality.
+This means that we can always guarantee the convergence of the scheme by choosing appropriately $\alpha_\LL$ for any given block-iterative approach given by $\Ai$ and $\Ae$.
+The presence of a more complex relaxation operator, with $\varepsilon_\LL>0$, seems to penalise the convergence rate.
+This is because, in this analysis, we have not exploited the operator $\LL$ structure but used only its coercivity and continuity.
+This result, therefore, cannot fully explain the advantages of using more complex relaxation operators such as the Schur-based factorisation.
+Nevertheless, this allows us to ensure its convergence. \end{remark}

+The stabilisation $\LL$ could also be included in the definition of $\Ai$ and $\Ae$, and its convergence would be covered by Theorem 1.
+Nevertheless, this would not allow us to apply the theorem above, and for many practical applications, it is helpful to design a (coercive) extra term to stabilise the splitting.
+In the case of Schur-based operators $\LL$, the coercivity is not always guaranteed (such as in the dual-porosity problem introduced above and further studied below).
+In a case of non-coercive $\LL$, Theorem 1 could be applied rewriting \cref{eq:monolithic_condition_nostab} as a condition on the norm of $\LL$: